ostafen/digler/README.md

 ## Features

-* **Comprehensive Disk Image Support**: Analyze a wide range of disk image formats, including raw (`.dd`, `.img`), EWF (`.e01`), and others.
+* **Broad Disk Image and Raw Device Support**: Analyze a wide array of disk image formats (`.dd`, `.img`, etc...) or directly access physical disks.

-* **Raw Device Access**: Directly access and analyze physical disks and partitions for real-time forensic investigations.
-* **Advanced File Carving**: Recover deleted or fragmented files based on their unique signatures, even when file system metadata is lost.
-* **File System Agnostic Analysis**: Go beyond traditional file system structures to uncover data regardless of the underlying file system (e.g., NTFS, FAT32, ext4).
+* **File System Agnostic Analysis**: Recover deleted files regardless of the underlying file system (e.g., NTFS, FAT32, ext4), even when metadata is lost.

-* **Metadata Extraction**: Extract valuable metadata from files and file systems to aid in your investigation.
-* **Intuitive User Interface**: (Assuming there will be one or if it's CLI based, describe its ease of use) A user-friendly interface designed for both novice and experienced forensicators.
+* **Intuitive Command-Line Interface**:  A user-friendly CLI designed for efficiency and ease of use.

-* **Reporting Capabilities**: Generate detailed reports of recovered data and analysis findings.
+* **Reporting Capabilities**: Generate detailed reports, compliant with the `Digital Forensics XML (DFXML)` format, of recovered data and analysis findings.

 ---